dequelabs/axe-core-nuget/packages/commons/README.md

 * [Deque.AxeCore.Playwright](../playwright/README.md) in combination with [Playwright for .NET](https://playwright.dev/dotnet/)
 * [Deque.AxeCore.Selenium](../selenium/README.md) in combination with [Selenium](https://www.selenium.dev/)'s [C# Selenium.WebDriver package](https://www.nuget.org/packages/Selenium.WebDriver)

+## `CachedContentDownloader`

+Allows cacheing of downloaded external resources.

+## `ContentDownloader`

+Provides access to content from specific resources using a provided URL.
+## `EmbeddedResourceAxeProvider`

+This class is used to provide access to an embedded axe resources for accessibility.

+## `EmbeddedResourceProvider`

+This class provides access to other embedded file and resources.

+## `ExternalAxeScriptProvider`

+Provides access to external Axe Scripts using a URI.

+## `FileAxeScriptProvider`

+Provides access to an Axe Script using a specified file path.

 ## License

 This package, including its embedded copy of [axe-core][axe-core], is distributed under the terms of the [Mozilla Public License, version 2.0](../../LICENSE-Deque.AxeCore.Commons.txt).